tripathydevjyoti/Quantum-Machine-Learning-/README.md

 ## Repository Notes

-The `models/` folder contains the LSTM autoencoder pipeline and related helper functions used by the main notebook.
+The `data-re upload/models/` folder contains the LSTM autoencoder pipeline and related helper functions used by the main notebook.

 The data re-uploading circuit is implemented using repeated `RY` input encoding layers and trainable rotational ansatz layers with nearest-neighbor/ring CNOT entanglement.